 A child is riding in the car with her mother.
 “Mommy,” she asks, “what holds clouds together?”

-It is interesting that an appropriate answer might comprise the same words as the neglectful one, but with a questioning tone added, with a rising tone at the end: “I don’t know…”
+It is interesting that that same answer, with a questioning tone added, might be supportive of the child’s curiosity: “I don’t know…”

-I’ve come to wonder if intellectual abuse might be worse than emotional, physical or sexual abuse; or at least worse than physical abuse which doesn’t cripple the victim.
-My reasoning is, if your brain works reasonably well but you suffer though physical or sexual abuse, then at least you still have the intellectual tools to begin to heal, to grow, to build a life, and maybe do a better job of raising your own kids.
-But if you suffer intellectual abuse, you lack the tools to solve all problems, personal, professional, emotional.
+I’ve come to wonder if intellectual abuse might be worse than emotional, physical, or sexual abuse; or at least worse than physical abuse which doesn’t cripple the victim.
+My reasoning is, if your brain works reasonably well but you suffer though other abuse, then at least you still have the intellectual tools to begin to heal, to grow, to build a life, and maybe do a better job of raising your own kids.
+But if you suffer intellectual abuse, you lack the tools to solve any of your problems, personal, professional, emotional.

 When we look at many of our political and social fights today, it certainly appears that our brains don’t work very well, and that intellectual abuse cripples us all.

 Returning to the opening examples, I suspect that the last response, “I don’t know… ” is actually much better than a sound, scientific explanation would be.
 By leaving the question open it says, a) your question is valid, b) curiosity is a good thing, and perhaps most importantly, c) it is perfectly OK for authority figures, parents included, to be ignorant.
 A scholarly, authoritative reply would completely miss the opportunity to encourage curiosity, and to admit ignorance.

 If you will note in my posts about experiences with my dad concerning agnosticism and evolution, they were both critical in my intellectual development.
 I have come to realize that in both cases the topics of discussion were secondary to the strongly implied messages: doubt is OK; it is acceptable to question authority; and each person is entitled to his own thoughts and questions.